By and by vs. by the by

 We shall know, by and by, if she has it in her to handle the challenge.
 [Deccan Chronicle]

-Here’s an example of the rare noun form, by-and-by, used correctly:
+Here’s an example of the phrase in its rarely used noun sense:

 Everybody has so much money that serious negotiations can be deferred into the by-and-by.
 [New York Times]